 While it may not be absolutely critical that a Scrum Master has a business or technical domain knowledge, it is absolutely essential that a Scrum Master knows Scrum.
 Take those words literally: “Scrum Master.”
 Would you call anyone a master that didn’t understand Scrum?
 You need to know how to apply Scrum.
 You need to know how to remove the impediments that prevent Scrum from being successful in an organization.
 You need to know how to challenge teams in new ways to elevate their performance well beyond what they ever could’ve imagined.

 When becoming a Scrum Master, it’s really helpful to have a strong technical or business background.
 However, it isn’t absolutely required if you can get the job done.
+You can learn more about Scrum Master training and certification at Responsive Advisors.

 And don’t forget, there are some great books every Scrum Master should read to be amazing at this job, so do check them out.